 \subsection{Analysis framework}

 After extending the Kuramoto-Sakaguchi model to compact, connected, orientable, and homogeneous $D$-dimensional Riemannian manifolds, we present the derivation of our main theorem in this section.
-The core result of our work has two complementary parts.
-For the chosen embedding and order-parameter sector, the averaged tangent projection determines the coefficient $\kappa\left(M\right)$, and this coefficient fixes the critical coupling for the linear loss of stability of the incoherent state.
-The manifold topology constrains the cubic term of the response equation through the Euler characteristic.
-Within the one-mode local reduction of Appendices \ref{Appendix-D} and \ref{Appendix-E}, topology does not allow generic continuous or tricritical synchronization transitions to occur when $\chi\left(M\right)\neq 0$.
-If the additional stabilization condition $\Lambda_{5}>0$ also holds in that nonzero-Euler class, topology further selects the discontinuous side.
-When $\chi\left(M\right)=0$, topology does not impose that obstruction, so continuous, discontinuous, and tricritical local branches all remain allowed.
+We separate the result into two parts.
+First, for the chosen embedding, we use the averaged tangent projection to define the coefficient $\kappa\left(M\right)$.
+This coefficient multiplies the coupling-induced source term in the linearized kinetic equation.
+We obtain the actual critical coupling from the full density-level spectral problem after the response of the intrinsic drift fields is evaluated, so the threshold is determined jointly by geometry and by the distribution of intrinsic drift fields.
+Second, we use the Euler characteristic to obtain the unconditional Poincar\'e-Hopf defect constraint on the critical tangent field.
+We then use the additional locality and sign conditions of Appendices \ref{Appendix-D} and \ref{Appendix-E} to obtain conditional statements about the cubic coefficient and the local phase transition scenario.
+In that conditional class, a non-zero Euler characteristic gives the cubic sign used by the one-mode normal form, and the further stabilizing condition $\Lambda_{5}>0$ gives a discontinuous local transition.
+When $\chi\left(M\right)=0$, the local branch is determined by the normal-form coefficients rather than by the Euler characteristic alone.
 Below, we use the continuous form of the generalized model to elaborate our derivation.
-Our basic strategy is to formulate the response equation of the order parameter under perturbations and establish its connection with the geometric and topological characteristics of the manifold.
+We first formulate the linear kinetic response of the order parameter under perturbations and then establish its connection with the geometric and topological characteristics of the manifold.

 To implement this analysis, we consider a situation in which the system is initialized at a ground state

 for every fixed $V$ (i.e., the spatial distribution is uniform over the manifold conditional on each intrinsic drift field, here $\textsf{Vol}\left(M\right)$ measures the total volume of $M$).
 This uniform distribution lies far from the synchronized state, leading to a near-zero value of the order parameter $r_{0}\approx 0$.
 We add small perturbations on $\rho_{0}$ to affect $r_{0}$